claudiabdm/repo-bulk-delete/README.md

 # repo-bulk-delete
-A very simple node.js script to delete repositories in bulk using Git Hub Rest API.
+A very simple node.js script to delete repositories in bulk using GitHub Rest API.

 ## Requirements
 You will need npm in your local environment.